 Hit and run collisions are very serious.
 In addition to injury, hit and runs can cause enormous trouble and uncertainly for the victim.
 Coping with injury and recovery is hard enough without the added difficulties related to an unknown at-fault driver who has committed a crime by failing to remain at the scene of the accident.

 If you are the victim of a hit and run, there are a few things you should do right away:

 - First and foremost, get medical attention.
 If anyone is hurt, call 911.

 - Capture details while they are fresh in your mind.
-Jot down or use your phone’s memo or audio recorder to note as much as you can.
+Jot down or use your memo or audio recorder on your phone to note as much as you can.
 This includes as many of the following as possible:

 - Details of where the hit took place, what time, what direction you and the other vehicle were going or went